Types of Available Aid

 The Bipartisan Student Loan Certainty Act of 2013 sets the annual interest rate on Direct Unsubsidized Loans issued to graduate or professional students at the rate on high-yield 10-year Treasury notes plus 3.6%, but caps that rate at 9.5%.
 As a result, rates are expected to change annually.
 Students who borrow the Direct Unsubsidized Loan over multiple years will have a set of fixed-rate loans, each with a different interest rate.

-• The interest rate is fixed at 7.05% for the 2023-2024 academic year and for loans disbursed after July 1, 2023.
+• The interest rate is fixed at 8.08% for the 2024-2025 academic year and for loans disbursed after July 1, 2024, but before July 1, 2025.

-• The origination fee is 1.057% (deducted from loan proceeds) for loans disbursed on or after October 1, 2020, but before October 1, 2023.
+• The origination fee is 1.057% (deducted from loan proceeds) for loans disbursed on October 1, 2020, but before October 1, 2025.

 • Origination fees change annually based on the U.S. 10-year Treasury bill.